SharadhaKasiviswanathan/SharadhaKasiviswanathan/README.md

 <summary><strong>⚡ Fun Fact</strong></summary>

 <br>
-I attended 3 tech conferences in 2025 to learn, network, and stay connected with the growing tech community 🍀
+I attended 3 Tech Conferences in 2025 to learn, network, and stay connected with the growing tech community 🍀

 <br>